fduzz/fduzz.github.io/_pages/about.md

 I'm a PhD Candidate at School of Economics, Fudan University.
 I’m very lucky to be advised by Prof. [Zhao Chen](https://scholar.google.com/citations?user=H9oK5GkAAAAJ).

-My recent interests lie in digital economy and firm dynamics.
-I also follow topics related to political economy.
+My research interests lie in understanding how various forces shape economic outcomes, with a particular focus on frontier technologies and government regulation.

 Email: zhangzhou23 [at] m.fudan.edu.cn